arinbasu/Meta-Analysis-of-Internet-Based-Interventions-for-Smoking-Cessation/Methods.md

 # Chapter 3: Methods

-A meta analysis was conducted to measure the effectiveness of Internet and Cell phone- based interventions for the quitting and prevention of longer term relapse of smoking.
+A meta analysis was conducted to measure the effectiveness of Internet- and Cell phone- based interventions for the quitting and prevention of longer term relapse of smoking.
 The rationale and steps of the meta analysis are presented below.

 ## 2.6.1.
 The Role of this Meta-Analysis